About Me

 My work focuses on operational alignment - and that's where it stays.
 But some organizations find that as they gain clarity operationally, other needs emerge: strategic direction, leadership development, brand clarity, or communication support.

-When that happens, I work in connection with eyeBrand — an 11-year consulting practice led by Steve Muscato that works with mission-driven organizations on strategy, leadership, and organizational clarity.
+When that happens, I work in connection with eyeBrand - a 10+ year consulting practice that works with mission-driven organizations on strategy, leadership, and organizational clarity.
 You don't need to figure out who to call for what.
 If the need arises, the connection is already there.

 Learn more about eyeBrand →